Supratim69/react-vscode-portfolio/public/pages/docs.md

 ## Blockquotes

 > Blockquotes can also be nested...
+>
->> ...by using additional greater-than signs right next to each other...
+> > ...by using additional greater-than signs right next to each other...
+> >
 > > > ...or with spaces between arrows.

 ## Lists

 Unordered

-+ Create a list by starting a line with `+`, `-`, or `*`
+- Create a list by starting a line with `+`, `-`, or `*`
-+ Sub-lists are made by indenting 2 spaces:
+- Sub-lists are made by indenting 2 spaces:
   - Marker character change forces new list start:
-    * Ac tristique libero volutpat at
+    - Ac tristique libero volutpat at
-    + Facilisis in pretium nisl aliquet
+    * Facilisis in pretium nisl aliquet
     - Nulla volutpat aliquam velit
-+ Very easy!
+- Very easy!

 Ordered

 1. Lorem ipsum dolor sit amet
 2. Consectetur adipiscing elit
 3. Integer molestie lorem at massa

+4. You can use sequential numbers...
+5. ...or keep all the numbers as `1.`

+Start numbering with offset:

+57. foo
+1. bar

 ## Code